top of page

 AWFUL!!

 Childhood development is directly linked to their environment.
-Alexandros Lavdas, a Tenured Senior Researcher.
-Neuroscience, Neuroaesthetics, Imaging, says that "Engagement with beauty positively correlates to agreeableness, extraversion, and openness."
+Alexandros Lavdas, a Tenured Senior Researcher, Neuroscience, Neuroaesthetics, Imaging, says that "Engagement with beauty positively correlates to agreeableness, extraversion, and openness."
 Environmental Psychology, as it's called, is the interplay between the person and their environment.
 Why does this matter?
 Because as humans, we crave places that fit our need for pleasure.
 We desire beauty to feel comfort, belonging, and connection.
 The feeling of beauty regulates our nervous system which effects the way we learn, the way we heal, how we digest, just to name a few.

 We inherently recognize the aesthetic qualities of our habitat, and that sensory data leads to either good or bad hormones to be released within our bodies.
 It is of incredible importance that during this time of development, children are presented a place for growth, rather than feeling like they're in survival mode because of chaos, mess, and here I'll say it, low standards.